EU Blue Card

 No approval from the Federal Employment Agency

-However, if the gross annual income is at least €58,400, the approval of the Federal Employment Agency is not required.
+However, if the annual gross income is at least 45,300 euros, i.e. the general salary limit for the EU Blue Card, approval from the Federal Employment Agency is not required.
+This means that only employees in shortage occupations or career starters require the agency's approval.

 What documents are needed for the application?